asafschers/scorails/README.md

 ## About
 Web User Interface that loads Random Forest PMML file   <br>
 Provides a web UI to send features and receive scores. <br>
-The technology stack for this project is built entirely on Ruby with Rails and Scoruby<br>
+The technology stack for this project is built entirely on Ruby with Rails and <a href="https://github.com/asafschers/scoruby">Scoruby</a><br>
 ## Usage
 Fork this repo and specify PMML files for your own models.
 For now you need to adjust the form for your models.